 2.2 Brazing in protective atmosphere

+The film removal mechanism for gas shielded brazing of aluminum alloys is similar to that of aluminum vacuum brazing and is mainly accomplished using Mg activator.
 The brazing quality can be improved by adding Bi to the filler metal.

 3.1 Al Si solder